cyristo/apifit/README.md

-Configurable port | Set the URL port (default is 80) - Can be configured localy (test table) or globaly (test suite) Configurable host | Set the API host - Can be configured localy (test table) or globaly (test suite) Configurable path | Set the API path - Can be configured localy (test table) or globaly (test suite) Variable host parts | Set variable parts of a host string as test inputs Variable path parts | Set variable parts of a path string as test inputs URL parameters | Add any paramters to an URL as test inputs
+Configurable port | Set the URL port (default is 80) - Can be configured localy (test table) or globaly (test suite) Configurable host | Set the API host - Can be configured localy (test table) or globaly (test suite) Configurable path | Set the API path - Can be configured localy (test table) or globaly (test suite) Configurable proxy | Set a proxy configuration if needed Variable host parts | Set variable parts of a host string as test inputs Variable path parts | Set variable parts of a path string as test inputs URL parameters | Add any paramters to an URL as test inputs